Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

 a| Gathering requirements
 b| Locating Dependencies
-c| Checking and expanding our test suite d| Apply the code change
+c| Checking and expanding our test suite d| Applying the code change
 ##### !end-options

 ##### !answer